biotope/biotope-element/docs/component.md

 import Component, { html } from '@biotope/element';
 ```

-> __⚠️ Important:__ When creating partials, altering the HTML structure of the of the `this.html`
+> __⚠️ Important:__ When creating partials, altering the HTML structure of the `this.html` that
-that consumes that partial (i.e. adding/removing nodes before the partial is used) will trigger the
+consumes that partial (i.e. adding/removing nodes before the partial is used) will trigger the
 elements inside the partial to be re-rendered.
 To avoid this, you can use the `this.html.for`
 function to hard-wire the elements and prevent the re-render or simply don't alter the HTML
 structure - CSS is your friend here.
 More documentation in [this link](https://github.com/WebReflection/lighterhtml#whats-the-api--whats-in-the-export-).